-The project aims to investigate how a sustainable development of large urban metropoles in Southeast Asia can be achieved in the new era of renewable electricity generation and digital services supported by adapted urban planning instruments and governance processes.
+The project aims to research how can urban sustainability be achieved in metropolises throughout Southeast Asia through the use of renewable energies and digital services that are based and supported by adaptable urban planning and instruments of governance.

-So far, the following phases of the project were funded and organized:
+So far, the following phases of the project have been funded and organized:

 – Travelling Conference in three urban regions in Southeast Asia (Hanoi/Vietnam, Bangkok/Thailand, Manila/Philippines)